Collective Soul: 2010–2020: Focus on side projects, See What You Started by Continuing, and Blood

-The band's ninth studio album, See What You Started by Continuing, was released on October 2, 2015 by Vanguard Records and peaked at No. 25 on the Billboard 200.
-The album's lead single, "This", made its premiere on July 15, 2015 at USA Today.
+The band's ninth studio album, See What You Started by Continuing, was released on October 2, 2015, by Vanguard Records and peaked at No. 25 on the Billboard 200.
+The album's lead single, "This", made its premiere on July 15, 2015, at USA Today.
 The band then made the single as a free download on their official website.
-The band's live album, Collective Soul: Live, was released on December 8, 2017 by Suretone Records.
+The band's live album, Collective Soul: Live, was released on December 8, 2017, by Suretone Records.
 The recordings were selected by the band as their best over the course of 160 shows they performed in two years.
+Around this time, Collective Soul changed the name of their label from El Music Group to Fuzze-Flex Records.

-In 2018 the band joined 3 Doors Down to co-headline the Rock & Roll Express Tour, with support from Soul Asylum.
+In 2018, the band joined 3 Doors Down to co-headline the Rock & Roll Express Tour, with support from Soul Asylum.
 In 2019 the band headlined the Now's the Time Tour to celebrate their 25th anniversary, with support from Gin Blossoms.

-The band's tenth studio album, Blood, was released on June 21, 2019 and it peaked at No. 4 on the Billboard Top Independent Albums chart.
+The band's tenth studio album, Blood, was released on June 21, 2019, and it peaked at No. 4 on the Billboard Top Independent Albums chart.
 Blood was originally meant to be a double album but the band's management had talked them out of releasing it as such.
-After a 14 year absence, the lead single "Right as Rain" marked the band's return to the Mainstream Rock chart, as it peaked at the No. 32 spot.
+After a 14-year absence, the lead single "Right as Rain" marked the band's return to the Mainstream Rock chart, as it peaked at the No. 32 spot.
 In August 2020, the band released a Record Store Day exclusive vinyl called Half & Half featuring two cover songs ("Opera Star" and "One I Love") and two original songs ("Let Her Out" and "Back Again").

-2021–present: Vibrating and continued career
+2021–present: Vibrating, Here to Eternity, and documentary

 In 2021 and 2022, Collective Soul released the singles "All Our Pieces" and "Cut the Cord", which were taken from the band's then-upcoming album.
 Both songs were accompanied by music videos and lyric videos.
 Collective Soul's eleventh studio album was then released on August 12, 2022, entitled Vibrating.
-It peaked at No. 6 on the Top Independent Albums chart.
 Initially, songs on Vibrating were due to be released as part of the 2019 Blood album, but the band's management discouraged the double album concept.

+In February 2024, Collective Soul announced a double album titled Here to Eternity.
+It was notably recorded at the estate of Elvis Presley in Palm Springs, CA. A nationwide tour was also announced in support of the album, alongside Hootie & the Blowfish and Edwin McCain.
+The album was released on May 17, 2024.
+A documentary about the band, Give Me a Word: The Collective Soul Story, was released on July 8, 2025.
+It was directed by Joseph Rubinstein and produced by Jonathan Sheldon (from the production company Pfonetic) and Greg Richling (former member of The Wallflowers).
+The documentary covered the band's entire career with participation from various Collective Soul members.